Ice Climber: Legacy

-Popo and Nana appear in the Super Smash Bros. series of fighting game as a two-in-one playable fighter under the name Ice Climbers, voiced by Sanae Kobayashi.
-Appearing in 2001's Super Smash Bros.
-Melee, and 2008's Super Smash Bros.
-Brawl, their return was planned for Super Smash Bros. for Nintendo 3DS and Wii U, but technical issues with the 3DS version required game director Masahiro Sakurai to scrap development on them to maintain parity between the two versions.
-He stated that there was not a high priority to include them because the Ice Climber series was "unlikely to have another installment" at the time.
-The Ice Climbers returned in 2018's Super Smash Bros.
-Ultimate.
+Popo and Nana appear in the Super Smash Bros. series of fighting games as a two-in-one playable fighter under the name, Ice Climbers, voiced by Sanae Kobayashi.
+Appearing in 2001's Melee and 2008's Brawl, their return was planned for Super Smash Bros. for Nintendo 3DS and Wii U but technical issues with the 3DS version required game director Masahiro Sakurai to scrap development on them to maintain parity between the two versions.
+He said that their inclusion in said game was low-priority because the Ice Climber series was "unlikely to have another installment" at the time.
+The Ice Climbers returned in 2018's Ultimate.

 Themes from Ice Climber regularly appear in the WarioWare series' classic Nintendo microgames.
 In Kirby: Nightmare in Dream Land and Kirby Air Ride, when Kirby gets the Freeze ability, he dons Popo's parka in the same manner it is worn in the Super Smash Bros. series.
 In Tetris DS, an Ice Climber backdrop appears among other classic Nintendo games.
 Daigasso!
 Band Brothers includes the bonus stage music theme.
 The Ice Climbers appear in Super Mario Maker as an unlockable Mystery Mushroom costume.